axibase/atsd/rule-engine/functions-random.md

 The probability of each element to be selected is `1/c.size()`.

-The function returns the selected element converted to string format.
-In case of map, the returned object is a `key-value` object.
+Returns the selected element converted to string format.
+For maps, the returned object is a `key-value` object.

-An input collection can contain elements of any type, such as strings or numbers, and can be specified as follows:
+Input collection can contain elements of any type, such as strings or numbers, and can be specified as follows:

 ### String Collection